rqfirqfo/mscdsampler-html/README.md

 # MS Interactive HTML Sampler
-An attempt to recreate the 1996 version of **Microsoft Interactive CD Sampler** to HTML.
+An work in progress attempt to recreate the 1996 version of **Microsoft Interactive CD Sampler** to HTML.

 *Where do you want to go today?*

 ## Want to take a look?
+*Please do note that this project is still not finished and is being worked on.*
-Go to the GitHub Pages instance I have running [here](https://rqfirqfo.github.io/mscdsampler-html/)
+Go to the GitHub Pages instance I have running [here](https://rqfirqfo.github.io/mscdsampler-html/). or alternatively, you can just download the zip

 ## Goals
 - Try and make the UI as accurate as possible to the original software.